 Each decay is a form of transformation into other living things, part of the great rampage of becoming that is also unbecoming.
 It is cruel, it is death, and it is also life, degeneration and regeneration, for nearly all living things live by the death of other things.

 — Rebecca Solnit

-TYPOLOGY is pleased to present Loose Ends, curated by Noa Bronstein and featuring sculpture, video, and photo-based works by Mary Grisey, Faye Mullen, Jérôme Nadeau, and Deborah Wang.
+Loose Ends, curated by Noa Bronstein and featuring sculpture, video, and photo-based works by Mary Grisey, Faye Mullen, Jérôme Nadeau, and Deborah Wang.

 Exploring the spaces between states of being, the exhibition traces the cyclical and vernacular places between appearance and disappearance, presence and absence, construction and deconstruction.
 Each work questions the currency of permanence.
 Moving between and within, a new kind of relic is realized, one that is both past and present, confined only to the metamorphic.
 As ruin and entropy take hold of tectonic planes, matter ebbs within ephemerality.

 Loose Ends will be accompanied by an exhibition catalogue with curatorial essay by Noa Bronstein and original writings by each artist, plus full documentation of the show.

 Please join us for a public opening reception and exhibition tour with the curator and artists on